 16) THEO does not require anyone to take a COVID test even though the test results are very helpful for THEO administration to determine next steps.
 THEO’s Board feels that is a decision best made by parents and will not require a test from anyone associated with THEO.

 17) What if a THEO student is exposed to someone who has COVID – a non-family member.
 This is when decisions are far more complex.
 To date, our THEO families, teachers and staff have made abundantly cautious and kind decisions to self-quarantine when they suspect they have been exposed.
-Through today, January 24, 2021, THEO has only closed one week for a COVID exposure in our facility.
+Through the 2020-2021 school year, THEO only closed one week for a COVID exposure in our facility.
 Everyone has been abundantly kind and gracious to protect one another.
 THEO is a sweet family of families who truly represent Christ well in these challenging days.

-18) However, if you would like to talk through the procedures on specific situations with someone, our THEO Director, Terri Threadgill, is happy to talk through options with you.
-She does not have medical training, nor can offer medical advice.
-But she is happy to listen and help as much as possible.
+18) However, if you would like to talk through the procedures on specific situations with someone, our THEO Director, Terri Threadgill, is happy to talk through options with you and pray with you about this matter.
+She does not have medical training, nor can she offer medical advice.
+But she is happy to listen and help as much as possible, including pray.